ToniWonKanobi/theoveranalyzed.net/posts/2015/10/12/heroku-toolbelt-and-mac-os-x-1011-el-capitan.md

 Oh yeah, that `-bash` problem.

-In a moment of desperation, I went to Twitter:

-<blockquote lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/caseyliss" title="Casey Liss on Twitter">@caseyliss</a> Have you noticed that the Heroku CLI is broken in El Capitan?
+In a moment of desperation, I went to Twitter:<blockquote lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/caseyliss" title="Casey Liss on Twitter">@caseyliss</a> Have you noticed that the Heroku CLI is broken in El Capitan?
 I thought <a href="https://twitter.com/heroku" title="Heroku on Twitter">@heroku</a> would have fixed that by now… (Rootless thing?)</p>&mdash; Anthony Craig (@ToniWonKanobi) <a href="https://twitter.com/ToniWonKanobi/status/653741132627578880" title="Asking Casey about the Toolbelt">October 13, 2015</a></blockquote>

-And, in true newbie fashion, less than a minute after Tweeting my question, I stumbled onto Heroku's GitHub repository, where a [pull request][3] had been initiated by someone experiencing the same problem as me!
+And, in true newbie fashion, less than a minute after Tweeting my question, I stumbled onto Heroku's GitHub repository, where a [pull request][4] had been initiated by someone experiencing the same problem as me!

-Somewhat frustratingly, pull request originated in [early June][4], days after El Capitan betas started going out to developers.
+Somewhat frustratingly, pull request originated in [early June][5], days after El Capitan betas started going out to developers.
 I'm not sure how I missed that pull request, but there it was nonetheless.

 I followed the advice in the pull request's thread:

-1. First, I installed [Homebrew][5]:
+1. First, I installed [Homebrew][6]:

 	```ruby
 	$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"